mahdi-b/symTyper_docs/defs.rst

 ++++++++++++++++++++++++

-An ambiguous hit occrs when a sequences aligns with multiple subtypes.
+An ambiguous hit occurs when a sequences aligns with multiple subtypes.
 To try to infer the correct subtype of the sequence, we employ a strategy similar to the wisdom of the crowd, and allow similar sequences to help contribute information about the closest subtype of the sequence.
 To do so, ambiguous sequences are clustered using high stringency and a subtype distribution (or spectrum) is computed for each cluster.